 Coronavirus or CoVID-19 has already created a catastrophic situation all across the globe, wrecking the lives of millions of people.
-With more than 10 million cases and marking the lives of thousands of people, it is safe to say that this virus has destroyed the daily and normal lives of many.
+With more than 10 million cases and marking the lives of thousands of people, it is safe to say that this virus has destroyed many daily and normal lives.

 Among them are thousands of Indian students who are pursuing their education from abroad.
-Amid those are Indian medical students who are studying MBBS abroad.
-Countries like China, Russia, Ukraine, Georgia, Philippines, and Armenia who just started their MBBS courses in the month of February 2020, has to close down all of their colleges amidst the pandemic.
+Among those are Indian medical students who are studying MBBS abroad.
+Countries like China, Russia, Ukraine, Georgia, the Philippines, and Armenia, who just started their MBBS courses in February 2020, have to close all their colleges amidst the pandemic.

-If you are among those students or if you are planning to apply for MBBS abroad, continue reading this article as we are going to decode every aspect of how coronavirus is affecting Indian students studying MBBS abroad.
+If you are among those students or are planning to apply for MBBS abroad, continue reading this article as we will decode every aspect of how coronavirus is affecting Indian students studying MBBS abroad.

 Top 7 Reasons How Coronavirus Is Effects Indian Students Studying MBBS Abroad

-- This is due to the reason, for courses like MBBS, a large section of the course programme involves practical training.
-Which no matter what cannot be replaced by distance education.
+- This is because, for courses like MBBS, a large section of the course programme involves practical training.
+Which, no matter what, cannot be replaced by distance education.
 This also calls for the need to cancel or cut short the semester-end breaks to make up for the lost time.
 It is not just happening in universities across China but all over the world.

 - Many of the preferred and acclaimed MBBS education hot spots for international students across the world will face an impact on the foreign student inflow ahead of the peak season when students typically choose their study abroad destination.
 The coronavirus outbreak is likely to have a deterrent effect, mostly because the choice of destination for studying overseas is strongly determined by concern regarding the safety of the Indian students.